LaMitaOne/skia-flowmotion/README.md

 **3 days later**: Fully ported to Skia/FMX + extreme improvements (rotation with handle, particles on click, perspective-correct shadows, holographic animated background,    tech brackets...).

 No big deal to port old code when delphi & Skia4delphi is involved 😉
-btw its even my first component and... playing with canvas at all... ^^
-just learning by doing, and having fun doing it

-**Delphi GUIs are boring and outdated?**
-**Disproven.**
-few days.
-Done.

-maybe at least i spread out some new ideas :)

-static smart phone/tv, desktop and all that starting to look really ugly boring somehow slowly for me :D

 ### Features at a glance (v0.56)

 - **Pinterest-like masonry layout**